duneroadrunner/SaferCPlusPlus/index.md

 Note that you do not need to do this for all objects allocated on the stack.
 Just the ones for which you want to obtain a scope pointer.
 The reason you might want a scope pointer, as opposed to say, a registered pointer, is that, by default, scope pointers have no run-time overhead.
 In fact, it is expected that ultimately, scope pointers will be by far the most commonly used of the pointers provided by the library.

-In the future we expect that there will be a "compile helper tool" to verify that objects declared as scope objects are indeed allocated on the stack.
+In the future we expect that there will be a "compile helper tool" to verify that objects declared as scope objects are indeed allocated on the stack and used properly.
 For now, be careful to follow these rules:

-- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be global or (non-static) automatic local variables.
+- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be global or local (non-static) automatic variables.
 	- Basically global or allocated on the stack.
+- Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
-- Scope types must not be used as members of classes or structs that are not themselves scope types.
+- Do not use scope types as members of classes or structs.
-	- Note that you can use the `mse::make_pointer_to_member()` function to obtain a scope pointer to a member of a scope object.
+	- Note that you can use the [`mse::make_pointer_to_member()`](#make_pointer_to_member) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.
-- Scope types must not be used as base classes of classes that are not themselves scope types.
+	- In the uncommon cases that you really want to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
+User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
+- Do not use scope types as base classes.
-	- There probably isn't much motivation to do that anyway.
+	- There probably isn't much motivation to do this anyway.
-- Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
+	- In the uncommon cases that you really want to use a scope type as a base class/struct, the derived class/struct must itself be a scope type.
+User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
-- Non-owning scope pointers (scope pointers other than `TXScopeOwnerPointer<>`s) should not be used as a function return value.
+- Do not use scope types as function return types.
+	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnable<>`](txscopereturnable) transparent template wrapper.
-	- Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
+	- `mse::TXScopeReturnable<>` will not accept non-owning scope pointer types.
+Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
 In those cases you can use the [`xscope_chosen_pointer()`](#xscope_chosen_pointer) function.

 Failure to adhere to the rules for scope objects could result in unsafe code.
 Currently, most, but not all, inadvertent misuses of scope objects should result in compile errors.
 Again, at some point the restrictions will be fully enforced at compile-time, but for now hopefully these rules are intuitive enough that adherence should be fairly natural.
+Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

 In lieu of full compile-time enforcement, run-time checking is available to enforce safety and help detect misuses of scope pointers.
 Run-time checking in debug mode is enabled by defining `MSE_SCOPEPOINTER_USE_RELAXED_REGISTERED`.
 Additionally defining `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` will enable them in non-debug modes as well.
 And as with registered pointers, scope pointers cannot target types that cannot act as a base class.
 For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.